 • Technical Tests

-• Site Selection: The location must offer easy access to key raw materials such as plastic, glass, semiconductors, and metals like aluminum and copper.
+• Site Selection: The location must offer easy access to key raw materials such as image sensors, lenses, housings, PCBs, IR LEDs, and cables.
 Proximity to target markets will help minimize distribution costs.
 The site must have robust infrastructure, including reliable transportation, utilities, and waste management systems.
 Compliance with local zoning laws and environmental regulations must also be ensured.

 • Plant Layout Optimization: The layout should be optimized to enhance workflow efficiency, safety, and minimize material handling.
 Separate areas for raw material storage, production, quality control, and finished goods storage must be designated.
 Space for future expansion should be incorporated to accommodate business growth.

-• Equipment Selection: High-quality, corrosion-resistant machinery tailored for CCTV camera production must be selected.
-Essential equipment includes injection molding machines, SMT (surface-mount technology) lines, lens assembly systems, PCB fabrication units, and final product testing and calibration stations.
+• Equipment Selection: High-quality, corrosion-resistant machinery tailored for CCTV camera manufacturing must be selected.
+Essential equipment includes soldering equipment, testing equipment, injection molding machines, and calibration systems.
 All machinery must comply with industry standards for safety, efficiency, and reliability.

-• Raw Material Sourcing: Reliable suppliers must be secured for raw materials like plastic, glass, semiconductors, and metals like aluminum and copper to ensure consistent production quality.
+• Raw Material Sourcing: Reliable suppliers must be secured for raw materials like image sensors, lenses, housings, PCBs, IR LEDs, and cables to ensure consistent production quality.
 Minimizing transportation costs by selecting nearby suppliers is essential.
 Sustainability and supply chain risks must be assessed, and long-term contracts should be negotiated to stabilize pricing and ensure a steady supply.

-• Safety and Environmental Compliance: Safety protocols must be implemented throughout the manufacturing process of CCTV camera.
+• Safety and Environmental Compliance: Safety protocols must be implemented throughout the manufacturing procedure of the CCTV camera.
 Advanced monitoring systems should be installed to detect leaks or deviations in the process.
 Effluent treatment systems are necessary to minimize environmental impact and ensure compliance with emission standards.

 • Quality Assurance Systems: A comprehensive quality control system should be established throughout production.
 Analytical instruments must be used to monitor product concentration, purity, and stability.
 Documentation for traceability and regulatory compliance must be maintained.